Falling in Love Is Like Smoking Crack Cocaine

-My over-arching theory of the life course of successful relationships, described more fully in my book, includes the notion that all relationships begin with what I call the “cocaine rush” phase.
+My overarching theory of the life course of successful relationships, described more fully in my book, includes the notion that all relationships begin with what I call the “cocaine-rush phase."
 The cocaine-rush phase is an initial period of intense, highly pleasurable bonding based on the mutual fantasy that you and the other person are ideally matched and perfectly suited for each other.
-(In reference to my recent series of blog posts on the concept of soul mates, it is during the cocaine rush phase that a feeling of having found one’s soul mate has tremendous emotional pull on new lovers.)
+(In reference to my recent series of blog posts on the concept of soul mates, it is during the cocaine rush phase that a feeling of having found one’s soul mate has a tremendous emotional pull on new lovers.)

 I would not be the first person to draw a comparison between the state of falling in love and the state of feeling high on drugs.
 The concept of new love as addiction appears with frequency in many aspects of popular culture.
-If a bit pessimistic, selected excerpts of the song "A New Way to Fly" performed by Garth Brooks certainly demonstrate a healthy level of insight of how this can play out in love relationships:
+If a bit pessimistic, selected excerpts of the song "A New Way to Fly," performed by Garth Brooks, certainly demonstrate a healthy level of insight into how this can play out in love relationships:

-Despite the existence of many cultural (and lyrical) analogies between love and addictive drugs, the degree to which this effect drives poor decision-making in relationships suggests that this concept may yet be underestimated and underappreciated.
-Though I’m not the first writer to compare falling into love to becoming addicted to a mind-altering drug, it seems to me that the most fitting comparison drug is crack cocaine.
+Despite the existence of many cultural (and lyrical) analogies between love and addictive drugs, the degree to which this effect drives poor decision-making in relationships suggests that this concept may yet be underestimated and under-appreciated.
+Though I’m not the first writer to compare falling in love to becoming addicted to a mind-altering drug, it seems to me that the most fitting comparison drug is crack cocaine.

 That is, there are striking similarities between the brain state of a person falling in love and that of a person who has just smoked crack cocaine.
 We're not talking about the slightly buzzed feeling you might get from drinking a glass or two of wine, but rather about the high-octane euphoria associated with smoking crack cocaine.
 Falling in love is the best high you can get without breaking any laws.